Takeaways

 We transformed 60 million files into searchable intelligence, saving $2.2M annually.
 Built with Microsoft AI in 2019.
 Before ChatGPT existed.
 Before AI was cool.

-Jason stared at the whiteboard in the New York office.
 As CTO of a global agency with 5,000 employees across 11 offices, he had a problem that was growing by 100,000 files a night.
 Every night.

 Employees were spending hours searching through 1.9 petabytes of archived content.
 Not because they couldn't find files - but because they couldn't find the right ones.
 The product launch presentation?
 There were 47 versions across 12 folders.